 “If you look at the tissue in detail under the microscope you see that the fine hair-like endings of the receptor cells have fallen off and therefore the cells are no longer able to pick up odour molecules from the nose,” Professor Philpott says.

-He adds, that Covid-19 “appears to have a high concentration in the nose”, and states that as the majority of anecdotal reports are showing people experiencing transient smell loss that lasts for around seven to 14 days, “it’s probably more likely that the virus is causing some sort of inflammation in the olfactory nerves, rather than it causing any damage to the structure of the receptors”.
+He adds that Covid-19 “appears to have a high concentration in the nose”, and states that as the majority of anecdotal reports are showing people experiencing transient smell loss that lasts for around seven to 14 days, “it’s probably more likely that the virus is causing some sort of inflammation in the olfactory nerves, rather than it causing any damage to the structure of the receptors”.

 Inflammation among children

-Earlier this month, it was reported that up to 100 children in the UK had been affected by a rare disease linked to the coronavirus.
+In May, it was reported that up to 100 children in the UK had been affected by a rare disease linked to the coronavirus.

 The syndrome appears to bear similarities with Kawasaki disease, causing an inflammatory response in children ranging from infants to older teenagers.